Ir al contenido principal

 Bashi Biye Snan

-This one is usually followed only in the Bangaal weddings.
+This tradition is usually followed only at Bengali weddings.
 The next morning, the groom and the bride are given baths together while they stand on a Peerhi.
-After that, the groom changes into clothes that he came to the wedding in and the bride changes into clothes that are gifted by her in-laws.
+After that, the groom changes into clothes that he came to the wedding in, and the bride changes into clothes that are gifted by her in-laws.

 Yagnya, Sindoor Daan & Surja Pranam

 Yagnya happens in all Bengali weddings, where the wedding Pandit chants mantras.
-Once Yagnya is complete, the groom applies vermillion to the bride's hair using either a ring, a Dorpon, or a small cane box.
+Once Yagnya is complete, the groom applies vermillion to the bride's hair using a ring, a Dorpon, or a small cane box.
 The third step after Sindoor Daan is Surya Pronam.
-This happens at a Bangaal wedding, which takes place the next morning.
+This happens at a Bangaal wedding, which takes place the following day.

 Khoi Fela & Saptapadi

-The bride stands in front of the groom and her brother fills a tray with puffed rice.
+The bride stands before the groom, and her brother fills a tray with puffed rice.
 The couple then empties the tray into the holy fire.
 This custom is performed three times.
 The final step is the holy Saptapadi or the Saat phere.
 The couple walks around the Yagnya fire seven times while stepping on Paan and pushing grinding stones with their feet.

 Bengali Post-Wedding Rituals